nationalarchives/tdr-terraform-environments/README.md

    [location of project] $ terraform workspace select intg
    ```

-7. Run the following commands to ensure Terraform uses the correct credentials:
+7. Run the following command to ensure Terraform uses the correct credentials:

    ```
    [location of project] $ export AWS_PROFILE=terraform